-In December 2019, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+In December 2019, the FASB issued ASU No. 2019-12.
+Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 The standard simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740 and also improves consistent application by clarifying and amending existing guidance.
-The standard is effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
-The Company currently is assessing the impact of this guidance and on its financial statements.
+The Company adopted this standard on January 1, 2022.
+The adoption of this standard did not have a material impact on the Company's condensed consolidated financial statements and disclosures.